 When designing API's, very often incomplete and unvalidated API specifications are sent to development leading to API failure.
 RestPoint enables organizations to avoid this risk by building online API's with backends that look and feel like the final API so stakeholders can try the API's first and give feedback, before final development starts.
 API's are extremely important access points to your business data and building API's customers don't like will be a very costly business loss.

 RestPoint.io's unique service will help you deliver successful API's.
-API Designers have a Sandbox and Production environment.
+API Designers such as Owner/Architect/Product Manager's have a Sandbox and Production environment.
 API's are designed in the Sandbox where you can brainstorm and try out different API designs and ideas.
 Production is for deploying API's online so anyone can try them.
 Access keys are auto generated to give out to users to send API requests.
 Four different access keys are generated including full access, read only and create/read only.